 It might be hard to go to sleep that first night.
 Maybe because it’s not your bed, or maybe because you’re missing home.
 Maybe you’re just too excited to sleep!
 We understand all that, but we just ask that you are quiet after lights out so that others can sleep.
 We have no doubt that by the second night, you’ll be really tired from a full day of having fun!

-We hope this blog post helps answer some questions about what the first day at Deerhorn is like.
+We hope this blog post helps answer some questions about your very first day at Deerhorn.
 In our next post, we will talk more about what to expect in the first few days!
-If you have questions or concerns, feel free to email email@example.com.
+If you have questions or concerns, feel free to email firstname.lastname@example.org.
 We can’t wait to get the fun started!